dkandalov/dkandalov.github.io/micro-blog.md

 permalink: /micro-blog/
 ---

+#### 2025/08/15
+Typical IntelliJ plugin maintenance routine: need to recompile a plugin with the latest IDE version, this requires updating Kotlin, IntelliJ platform Gradle plugin (potentially rewriting build.gradle), and of course, updating Gradle, maybe JDK.
+Could this be less of a big bang? 🤔

 #### 2025/07/25
 I wish IntelliJ "Select in Project" action would say why it couldn't select the current file in the project view, so that I don't need to guess.
 For example, the file is in an excluded directory that is currently hidden.
 Details matter!